- Improve technical functionality and remember user preferences

 We will treat all your personal information as confidential (although we reserve the right to disclose this information in the circumstances set out below).

-Information about our visitors is an important part of our business, and we do not share your information with any third parties other than for the limited, explicit reasons specified below; neither are we in the business of selling it to others.
+Information about our visitors and users is an important part of our business, and we do not share your information with any third parties other than for the limited, explicit reasons specified below:

 We will only disclose data to:

-- Suppliers we engage to process data on our behalf with whom we have signed a data handling agreement
+Suppliers we engage to process data on our behalf with whom we have signed a data processing agreement

-We share it on a limited basis with agents we use from time to time to analyse data and provide marketing assistance.
+We share it on a limited basis with agents we use from time to time to analyse data and provide marketing assistance and with whom enter into written agreements to ensure your personal data and privacy.

 Your rights on your personal data

-- The right to ask us to update and correct or delete any personal data that we hold about you free of charge; and
+- The right to ask us to update and correct any personal data that we hold about you free of charge;

-- The right to opt out of any communications that we may send you.
+- The right to opt out of any commercial communications that we may send you.

 However, if you wish to unsubscribe from e-mail communications that we send you, you can most easily do this by clicking on the unsubscribe link at the bottom of any e-mail we have sent to you or, alternatively, by visiting our e-mail newsletter subscription page.